-Therefore we should always consider whether or not our actions uphold ethical, wholesome, benevolent conduct.
+Therefore we should always consider whether or not our actions – through body and speech – uphold ethical, wholesome, benevolent conduct.
 If our conduct causes no harm to ourselves or others, we should persevere in it.
-And if it brings harm to ourselves or others, we should avoid or abandon it – because it is not true happiness.
+And if it brings harm to ourselves or others, we should avoid or abandon it – because we are no longer on the way to true happiness.

 How do we manifest harmlessness?
 Harmlessness is gained through developing moral restraint and good-will; respecting life and being sensitive to our own needs as well as the needs of others; observing ethical precepts; and directing the mind well.

 Harmlessness is a strength – a force of goodness.
 We are called to be courageous, kind and fearless; to be selfless rather than selfish.
 Good-will is the sister of harmlessness and the guardian of our inner peace.